maria-rose/hello-world/README.md

 # hello-world
 First try at creating a github repository
-\n This is a cool editor
+This is a cool editor